Dr Lucy Oswald

 As a member of the MeerTime collaboration Lucy has modelled the frequency-dependent scattering properties of a large survey of pulsars, to investigate the structure and distribution of scattering material in the Interstellar Medium.
 See here for a paper on the scattering properties of 84 pulsars observed with the MeerKAT L-band receiver, and here for the published scattering analysis software developed alongside this work.
 She is using the unprecedented bandwidth of the Parkes Ultra-Wideband receiver (more details here) to study the polarization properties of a large number of pulsars.
 Click here for a paper on her methodology for aligning and visualizing broadband polarimetric observations with a detailed understanding of the effects of the ISM.
 Information about the structure of the pulsar beam can also be obtained by studying the frequency-dependent behaviour of single pulses.
 Her work comparing pulsar beam models through statistical single pulse analysis of PSR J1136+1551 can be found here.

 For a full list of Lucy’s current publications click here.

-Lucy is currently in the final stage of completing a DPhil in Astrophysics, for which she studied at Hertford College, University of Oxford.
+Before coming to Magdalen, Lucy completed a DPhil in Astrophysics at Hertford College, University of Oxford.
 Her thesis, entitled “Understanding radio pulsars using modern broad-band instruments”, discusses the role of new radio telescope technology in progressing our understanding of pulsar radio emission and the effects of the Interstellar Medium on pulsar observations.

 Prior to the DPhil, Lucy completed a BA and MSci in Natural Sciences at Murray Edwards College, University of Cambridge, graduating in 2017.
 Her Masters project focused on investigating new eclipsing binaries from the NGTS survey.
 Other past research has been focused on statistical approaches to data analysis, encompassing gravitational lensing and radiation testing data.